Elafibranor in NASH

 After receiving an agreement from the EMA on our Pediatric Investigation Plan, or PIP, and from the FDA on our Pediatric Study Plan, or PSP, we announced in January 2018 the official launch of the NASH pediatric program with elafibranor as, to our knowledge, the only drug with proven efficacy in adults currently permitted to be developed for the treatment of children with NASH.
 In March 2019, we announced protocol clearance by the FDA for a Phase 2 trial evaluating elafibranor in children and adolescents with non-alcoholic steatohepatitis (NASH).

-We plan to begin enrolling patients in a Phase 2 clinical trial as early as 2019.
+We are currently enrolling patients in a Phase 2 clinical trial.

 Elafibranor’s activity on liver fat quantity and fat composition in NAFLD patients